top of page

 In Production

-On an abandoned spaceship carrying life to a faraway planet, an infertile Scientist embarks on an experiment of hope and love for her future descendants, implanting her embryos within the plant systems whose genetic material is stowed on board.
+On an abandoned spaceship carrying life to a faraway planet, an Indigenous Futurist embarks on an experiment of hope and love for her unborn descendants, implanting her embryos within the plant systems whose genetic material is stowed on board.

 Screen Shot 2024-05-28 at 11.30.05 AM.jpg